 Counseling and Brief Therapy at CAPS

-CAPS offers brief one-on-one counseling and counseling groups for students dealing with problems like anxiety and depression, eating and body image, alcohol and drug concerns, family, friend, roommate, and relationship problems, academic problems and life decisions, and crises and trauma.
+CAPS offers brief one-on-one counseling, couple's counseling, and group counseling for students dealing with problems like anxiety and depression, eating and body image, alcohol and drug concerns, family, friend, roommate, and relationship problems, academic problems and life decisions, and crises and trauma.

 We’ve found that short-term therapy is quite effective with college students, especially when problems are dealt with at an early stage.
 It’s not unusual for significant change to occur in just a few sessions, even for problems that seem insurmountable at first.